dojoengine/dojo.unity/README.md

 ### Dojo Contract

-After cloning the project, execute the following:
+After cloning the project (On WSL) , execute the following:

+again on WSL navigate to the repository and execute the following:

 0. **init submodule**